OpenUp-Technologies/openuptech.github.io/Articles/client/Events/ExpressionData/ExpressionData.md

 It is a ValueData which can hold most Unity types as well as simple things like numbers and strings.

 #### MethodExpressionData
 `MethodExpressionData` represents calling a method of an object, e.g. `Motion.Turn(90, 1)`.
 The `MethodName` is the name of the method you want to call, and the `Source` should be the object that has that method.
-A common values for source the variables `gameObject` and `Motion` which are objects that contain useful methods.
+Common values for `source` are variables like `gameObject` or `Motion` that contain a lot of useful methods.

 The `ReturnType` is an (currently missing) enum representing the type of return value.